 Historically, the Sonoran Desert portion of the Tonto NF has been considered a low fire risk environment.
 Lightning and other natural causes could ignite a fire, but the natural spacing of the native plants generally carried only low intensity fires and not for much distance.
-Most plants native to the Sonoran Desert (including the iconic Saguaro) are not fire adapted, they do not recover from the effects of a fire.
+Most plants native to the Sonoran Desert, including the iconic Saguaro, are not fire adapted.
+Not fire adapted means that they do not recover from the effects of a fire.

-A wet spring in 2019 encouraged plant growth.
-As a result, the non-native plants provided the fuels to carry the Woodbury fire over 126,000 acres, mostly in the Superstition Wilderness.
+Wet Winter/Springs Seasons in 2019 and 2020 encouraged plant growth.
+Non-native plants provided the fuels to carry the fires over hundreds of thousands of acres.
 Saltcedar, brome grasses, sahara mustard, fountain grass and now buffelgrass and other non-native plants are rapidly expanding in the Tonto.
 These non-native plants out-compete the native plants and provide extra fuel for fires.

 Join Friends of the Tonto as we work with Tonto NF and neighboring communities to educate the public, identify and map the non-native infestations, and remove the threat where possible.

-Friends of the Tonto joined the McDowell Sonoran Conservancy to develop a mobile mapping app.
-Participate by downloading this free app to your mobile device, and attending a short training session.
+Friends of the Tonto and the McDowell Sonoran Conservancy developed a mobile mapping app.
+To participate, first download this free app to your mobile device.
+Next attend a short training session.
 You will learn to identify some of the plants, and how the app functions.
 To sign up for training email: email@example.com

-From October through April, Friends of the Tonto holds events to remove buffelgrass and fountain grass from an area near Siphon Draw and Lost Dutchman State P ark.
-Watch here for the schedule and register below.
+From October through April, Friends of the Tonto holds events to remove buffelgrass and fountain grass from an area near Siphon Draw and Lost Dutchman State Park.
+Click here to check the dates and register.